Telefonica/mistica-web/doc/layout.md

 ## Inline

 Horizontally distributes its children using the given `space` separation.
-This component is like an horizontal `Stack`
+This component can be considered as an horizontal `Stack`

+### numeric space

 ```tsx
 <Inline space={16}>